riceissa/issarice.com/wiki/how to wake up at a reasonable hour.md

 ---
-title: how to wake up at a reasonable hour
+title: How to wake up at a reasonable hour
 author: Issa Rice
 created: 2023-03-28
 date: 2023-03-28